ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bosch 4th Generation CX Motor

-The latest generation Bosch CX motor has been improved in a number of ways over the outgoing model.
-One of the biggest differences, is the weight has been reduced to just 2.9kg.
+The latest generation Bosch CX motor has been improved in several ways over the outgoing model.
+One of the biggest differences is the weight has been reduced to just 2.9kg.

-What makes this particular drive unit so suitable for touring is its incredibly versatility.
-It will provide up to 300% assist (in relation to rider input), and it also has a very useful e-MTB mode, that will provide adaptive assist depending on your needs.
-This is particularly helpful if you are negotiating tricky off-road terrain (whilst carry loaded panniers).
+What makes this particular drive unit so suitable for touring is its incredible versatility.
+It will provide up to 300% assistance (about rider input), and it also has a very useful e-MTB mode, that will provide adaptive assistance depending on your needs.
+This is particularly helpful if you are negotiating tricky off-road terrain (whilst carrying loaded panniers).

 bosch performance line cx motor as fitted to the kona electric ute

-Reliability is a key concern with any ebike motor, and this is one area where Bosch generally excel in.
-I’m not saying they’re perfect, and a small percentage of issues will effect some customers.
+Reliability is a key concern with any e-bike motor, and this is one area where Bosch generally excels.
+I’m not saying they’re perfect, and a small percentage of issues will affect some customers.
 But out of all the electric bike motors I have come across in nearly 4 years, the Bosch does seem to be the most reliable.

-I know lots of riders of Bosch-powered ebikes who have covered very large mileages without any issues whatsoever.
+I know lots of riders of Bosch-powered bikes who have covered very large mileages without any issues whatsoever.

 One more key thing regarding this motor is the high-torque output.
 As the Bosch CX is designed specifically for mountain bikes, it produces up to 75Nm of torque, which is going to be very useful when climbing somewhere like the Pyrenees with fully loaded panniers!